 Two suspected drug dealers arrested in separate Iberville drug busts this week

-IBERVILLE PARISH - Two suspected drug dealers were arrested this week in a pair of unrelated drug busts, including one on I-10 in Iberville Parish.
+IBERVILLE PARISH - Two suspected drug dealers were arrested this week in a pair of unrelated drug busts, including one on I-10, in Iberville Parish.

 According to the Iberville Parish Sheriff's Office, the first arrest was made Tuesday.
 Marco Godinez, 34, was taken into custody after deputies stopped him on I-10 and found he had $200,000 worth of cocaine.